fastoch/Nest-Full-Course/TUTO.md

 The logic for the request handlers will be implemented in the users.**service**.ts file.
 This service will then be injected into the controller (dependency injection).

-## Routes definition ORDER matters
+## Routes definition ORDER does matter

 The **order** in which we define our routes in the controller is **VERY IMPORTANT**.
 The general rule for ordering routes is to go from most specific to least specific.